hotstuff194k/notes/README.md

 4. Allocate time: Estimate how long each tasks will take, based on your experience and resources.
 Be conservative with your estimates, as you don't want to underestimate the time needed.
 Then, schedule your task into your day or week, according to your availability and priorities.
 5. Stay organized: Use project management tools, such as Trello, Asana, Jira, to track and manage your projects.
 These tools can help with task assignment, collaboration, communication, progress tracking, etc. Keep your code and project files well-organized and version controlled.
 6. Learn and grow: Keep learning new programming skills, tools and best practices.
 Read blogs, articles, books, attend conferences, workshops, meetups, join communities.
 Share your knowledge and learn from others.

+# 2024-01-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, always keep learning and updating your skills.
+The technology industry is constantly evolving, so it' s essential to stay ahead of the curve.
+Read blogs, attend conferences, or join online communities to learn about the latest trends and techniques.